How to Engrave a Necklace Yourself – 5 Easy Methods

 • Dog tags

-• wooden or acrylic pendants
+• Wood or acrylic pendants

-• Logo engraving on name badges
+• Logo engraving on name tags

-Engraving a necklace with a rotary tool or a hand-held engraving pen is a popular choice for beginners and DIY enthusiasts.
+Engraving a necklace with a rotary tool or a handheld engraving pen is a popular choice for beginners and DIY enthusiasts.
 It's a cost-effective, practical method that gives you the flexibility to personalize necklaces without needing expensive machinery.

-Required tools & equipment:
+Required Tools & Equipment:

-• Rotary tool (e.g. Dremel) or engraving pen
+• Rotary tool (e.g., Dremel) or engraving pen

-• Diamond or carbide milling cutters (for metal)
+• Diamond or carbide burrs (for metal)

-• Pencil or marker to sketch the design.
+• Pencil or marker to sketch the design

-Step 1: Sketch or transfer the design
+Step 1: Sketch or Transfer the Design

 Draw your design or text directly onto the pendant with a pencil.
 You can also use a stencil or apply masking tape and trace the design.

-Step 2: Secure the trailer
+Step 2: Secure the Pendant

-Step 4: Start engraving
+Step 4: Start Engraving

-Step 5: Cleaning and polishing
+Step 5: Clean and Polish

 Wipe the surface clean with a soft cloth.
 You can also use fine sandpaper or polish to remove burrs or rough edges.